Giannis Anastasiou

-Giannis Anastasiou (Γιάννης Αναστασίου; born 5 March 1973) is a Greek professional football coach and former player who was most recently manager of Omonia.
+Giannis Anastasiou (Γιάννης Αναστασίου; born 5 March 1973) is a Greek professional football coach and former player who is the manager of Super League club Panetolikos.

 As a player, Anastasiou played as a striker, and was active professionally in Greece, Belgium and the Netherlands.
 He also represented the Greece national team at senior international level.

 Playing career

 Born in Arta, Anastasiou played professionally in Greece, Belgium and the Netherlands for PAS Preveza, Ethnikos Piraeus, OFI, Anderlecht, Roda JC, Ajax, Sparta Rotterdam and Omniworld.

 He also earned five caps for the Greece national team between 1998 and 1999.

 Managerial career

 After his retirement from football in 2008, Anastasiou joined Panathinaikos as an assistant to manager Henk ten Cate.
 In 2011, he left Greece for the Netherlands as assistant coach for Jong Ajax, the reserve team of Ajax.
 After two years, Anastasiou joined English club Reading in January 2013 as a first team coach; he had first met their manager Brian McDermott in June 2012 while completing his UEFA Pro License.
 His stay at Reading lasted just two months, and he left the club following the departure of McDermott on 11 March 2013.